Disease and Drug Information

 If you have a symptom that suggests ovarian cancer, your doctor must find out whether it is due to cancer or to some other cause.
 Your doctor may ask about your personal and family medical history.

-You may have one or more of the following tests, and your cancer specialists can explain more about each test:
+If your doctor decides to test you for ovarian cancer may have one or more of the following tests, and your cancer specialists can explain more about each test:

 - Physical exam: Your doctor checks general signs of health.
 Your doctor may press on your abdomen to check for tumors or an abnormal buildup of fluid (ascites).
 A sample of fluid can be taken to look for ovarian cancer cells.